UU-Human-Evolution/1MB438/Lab_0.1.hidden_words.md

 ### 2.2 Edit text files
 To find character number six, you will need to create a text file in the `exercise_2` directory.
 On Linux and MacOS, you can do this using for example the editor `nano`.
-You can start this program by typing the name of the program followed by the name of the file you want to create (we will name this file solution_2.2.txt):
+You can start this program by typing the name of the program followed by the name of the file you want to create (we will name this file `solution_2.2.txt`):
 ```
 nano solution_2.2.txt
 ```
- Add now the exact text `Please give me solution 2.2`, then save and quit `nano`.
+Write the exact text `Please give me solution 2.2` in the file, then save and quit `nano`.
 To save a file in `nano`, press `Ctrl+o`, to quit `Ctrl+x`.
 Afterwards, run the Perl program `text_file_check.pl`.

 ## 3 Copy and remove files
 Please go to the directory `exercise_3`.